-- The 1999 Disney film adaptation of My Favorite Martian features Ray Walston, the original "Uncle Martin", as a long-lost Martian named Neenert whose been stuck on Earth prior to 1966 (when the show cancelled) posing as a government official under the alias of "Armitan".
+- The 1999 Disney film adaptation of My Favorite Martian features Ray Walston, the original "Uncle Martin", as a long-lost Martian named Neenert who's been stuck on Earth since 1966 (when the show was cancelled).
 An offhand comment mentions a highly confidential alien crash-landing that occurred in 1963 (when the show first aired).
-Add some Fridge Brilliance to this and Neneert could very well be the same "Uncle Martin" from the show.
+Add some Fridge Brilliance to this and Neenert could very well be the same "Uncle Martin" from the show.

 - Likewise with director Richard Donner's 1996 film Maverick.
 James Garner's character, "Zane Cooper," is revealed to be the father of Mel Gibson's Bret Maverick.
 Garner played "Bret Maverick" in the original TV series.

 - Nanny McPhee and the Big Bang.
 The only connection to the first movie is revealed at the very end, when a doddering old lady is revealed to be the baby of the first family all grown up.